VDD: Varied Drone Dataset for Semantic Segmentation: Discussion

 \section{Discussion}

-Limitation of dataset volume: The VDD dataset consists of 400 high-resolution images, each with a size of 4000x3000 pixels.
-Although the number of images may seem small, the complex aerial scenes contain numerous objects, making it challenging to count the objects directly.
-When comparing volume of datasets, we are unable to directly count numbers of objects, since objects of the same kind are often connected in the image.
-Object-level annotation is not done in VDD, leaving 3D point cloud segmentation and object-level detection for further studies.
-Considering variance, we didn't taken into account the different scenes among cities.
-All images are taken in temperate cities in East Asia.
-The variance of buildings among different cultures are not included.
-We also misses the variance of vegetations in other environments.
-It is really hard to include so many scenes in only 400 images.
-Additionally, the personal choices of scenes captured by our drone may introduce bias to VDD.
+\textbf{Limitation of dataset volume:} The VDD dataset comprises 400 high-resolution images, each with a size of 4000x3000 pixels.
+While the number of images may appear limited, these aerial scenes are highly complex and contain numerous interconnected objects.
+Due to such complexity, a direct count of individual objects is not feasible, as objects of the same type often appear connected in the images.
+Meanwhile, object-level annotation has not been performed in the VDD.
+For future research, we suggest exploring 3D point cloud segmentation and object-level detection.
+From the experiment results of baseline models, it is evident that larger models do not necessarily outperform smaller models on drone datasets.
+This observation highlights the fact that drone datasets still remain relatively small, restricting the exploration of the full potential of baseline models.
+Considering the variance in the dataset, we acknowledge that we have not accounted for the different scenes present in various cities.
+All the images were captured in temperate cities located in East Asia, thereby missing out on the diversity in building structures across different cultures.
+This is addressed in IDD, as it includes aerial images from Europe in UAVid \cite{uavid}.
+Additionally, we have not captured the variance in vegetation that occurs in other climates.
+It is indeed challenging to encompass such a wide range of scenes within a dataset of only 400 images.
+Moreover, the personal choices made during drone image capture may have introduced some bias into the VDD.

-Limitation of baseline model: The DeepLabT model needs more parameters than DeepLabV3+.
-It has been proved than a single CNN encoder or transformer encoder in DeepLab structure doesn't perform as well as DeepLabT.
-We simply concatenate feature maps as was done in DeepLabV3+.
-A light weight and more accurate model may be proposed by a delicate decoder.
-Learnable blocks to merge CNN and transformer feature map may help.